Milk Allergy: Symptoms, Testing, and Treatment

 How is Milk Allergy Treated at Latitude Food Allergy Care?

-Persistent milk allergy can be treated with oral immunotherapy (OIT) in patients of all ages.
-Research has consistently demonstrated that OIT is safe and effective in minimizing reactions to unsuspected contact with food allergens.
+Research has demonstrated that OIT is safe and effective in minimizing reactions to unsuspected contact with food allergens.
 A 2016 study, one of many to arrive at the same conclusion, showed that adverse reactions were markedly reduced in patients who underwent OIT to cow’s milk, significantly improving their safety and quality of life.

 Oral immunotherapy gradually exposes the patient to small doses of an allergen over time.
 This desensitizes the body and helps to retrain the immune system, decreasing adverse allergic reactions.
 At Latitude Food Allergy Care, oral immunotherapy is offered for multiple allergens with or without Xolair: an anti-IgE monoclonal antibody that helps suppress allergic reactions.